Which Moss Pole Should I Use?

 Moss poles aren’t that hard to make if you’re DIY-inclined.
 If you go over to YouTube then you’ll quickly realise that a LOT of plant YouTubers DIY their moss pole.

 All you need is chicken wire (or something similar), zip ties, and moss.
+You can also buy plastic moss pole cases, but they were quite expensive so I didn’t bother.

 Benefits